CrestoneDigital/voxly-documentation/source/eventsGuides.rst

 Edit Event
 ==========

-* Click on your desired event will open a side panel to be used to edit or delete the event.
+* Click on the desired event will open a side panel to be used to edit or delete the event.
-* Event will appear highlight and you will see event details within side panel.
+* Event will appear highlighted and event details will be shown within side panel.
 * Click "Update Button" when editing is completed, or changes will not be saved.

 ============